noderaven/payload-obfuscator/README.md

 4. Push to the branch
 5. Create a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Disclaimer

-This tool is intended for educational purposes only, specifically for practicing techniques covered in the OSEP exam within authorized lab environments.
+This tool is intended for educational purposes only, specifically for practicing techniques within authorized lab environments.
 The authors are not responsible for any misuse or damage caused by this tool.

 ## Acknowledgments

-- OSEP (PEN-300) course material
 - PE format documentation
 - Python pefile library